 If you get lost

-There isn’t any mobile signal once you reach St Petrox, so you won’t be able to call us if you get lost.
-(And anyway, we can’t hear the phone when we’re outside.)
+There isn’t any mobile signal once you reach St Petrox, so you won’t be able to call us if you get lost (and we can’t usually hear the phone when we’re outside.)
 Keep an eye out for the steeple of St Mary’s Church opposite the farm: you can see the elegant stone spire for miles.

 If you get here a little early

-We have a very small team keeping Warren Farm, Wales going, so we can’t always arrange for an early check in.
-If you arrive earlier than planned, or just want to make the best of the day, check out our lists of great cafes and beaches.
+We have a very small team (http://warrenfarm NULL.wales/the-warren-farm-family/) keeping Warren Farm, Wales going, so we can’t always arrange for an early check in.
+If you arrive earlier than planned, or just want to make the best of the day, check out our lists of great cafes and beaches (http://warrenfarm NULL.wales/sand-between-our-toes-beaches-south-of-the-haven/).
 Its the perfect start to your break.